ahmedasim/saga-choreography-microservices/README.md

 The Saga architecture pattern provides transaction management using a sequence of local transactions.

 In the Saga Choreography pattern, each microservice that is part of the transaction publishes an event that is processed by the next microservice.
-There is not any coordinator/controller between services and each services communicate with other to complete the transaction using messaging bus or broker.
+There is not any coordinator/controller between services and each services communicate with others to complete the transaction using messaging bus or broker.
+A choreography saga pattern is a method to organise sagas where participants swap events without a centralized control point.

 We always welcome contributions from the community!